zogar1993/jsonkraken/README.md

 ## Parsing from Object to String (Serialization)

-We use *.toJsonString()* for Object to String conversion.
+We use *.jsonSerialize()* for Object to String conversion.
 Strings are generated without needless blank space, minimizing its size and readability.
-We instead use *.toJsonString(true)* when we want the serialization to be formatted.
+We instead use *.jsonSerialize(true)* when we want the serialization to be formatted.

 ## JsonValue